crest-cassia/oacis/en/install.md

 ```

 {% capture tips %}
-You can graciously stop the server even a submitted job is not finished.
+You can gracefully stop the server even if a submitted job is not finished.
 Even while OACIS is stopped, the jobs remain running on the remote hosts.
 When you boot OACIS again, the finished jobs are included in the database.
 {% endcapture %}{% include tips %}